mozilla/gecko-dev/devtools/docs/contributor/tests/performance-tests-damp.md

 This is run first after Firefox's startup, before any other test.
 This test allows to measure a "cold startup".
 When a user first interacts with DevTools, many resources are loaded and cached, so that all next interactions will be significantly faster.
-* and many other smaller tests, focused on one particular feature or possible slowness for each panel.
+* and many other smaller tests focused on specific features or potential slowness for each panel.

 ## How to see the results from try?